kumaravel198/echoes/README.md

 ---

-## Docker Container Usage (Inprogress, does not work correctly)
+## Docker Container Usage (Inprogress, does not work correctly.)

 _Note: I'm creating an offline, containerized environment for a website that includes a braille transcription feature.
 I'm focusing exclusively on Braille Grade 1 to ensure a high level of accuracy and reliability.
 Implementing Braille Grade 2's complex contractions and rules accurately is far too challenging for a straightforward script, and I have low confidence in its output.
 Therefore, I'm leaving the Grade 2 code disabled in the web UI.
 For those needing Grade 2 support, several excellent, specialized Git projects and libraries are available that handle it much better._

-This project provides a simple command-line tool to convert text files to Braille and vice-versa.
+This project provides a simple website to convert text files to Braille and vice-versa.
 The tool is packaged in a lightweight container using Podman, allowing it to run consistently across different environments without requiring a local Python installation.

 ### Prerequisites

-To use this project, you need to have **Podman** installed on your system.
+To use this project, you need to have **Podman** or **Docker** installed on your system.
 Podman is a daemonless container engine for developing, managing, and running OCI Containers.

 * [Install Podman](https://podman.io/getting-started/installation)